 Paid leave would help them remain financially secure when they care for seriously ill family members.

 How does investing in paid leave benefit businesses?

 Growth in Montana’s labor force will slow over the next several years as 100,000 workers approach retirement and too few skilled workers move into jobs.

 Paid leave helps businesses attract and retain skilled workers and allows small businesses to better compete by providing employee-benefits packages.
 Employers with paid leave experience reduced turnover costs.
 In Montana, retaining one employee in a given year could save an employer up to $12,000.

 In states with paid family and medical leave programs, employers have experienced improved worker attitudes and productivity and almost no abuse of the program.,

 How does investing in paid leave benefit Montana’s economy?

 Paid leave helps keep workers attached to the workforce and can increase their earnings over their lifetime.
 In one state with a state paid leave program, new mothers who took paid family leave were 93 percent more likely to return to their employers and earn more the year after giving birth.

-These parents faced potential lost wages of about $45 million because of unpaid parental leave taken.
+In Montana, approximately 13,000 parents faced potential lost wages of about $45 million because of unpaid parental leave taken.

 Low-income women using paid leave were less likely to need SNAP benefits and reported receiving an average of $800 less in public assistance the year after a giving birth.